 It guides you through the interior of a collapse caldera, at the top of the central volcano and one of the main geosites of the island.
 Due to its altitudes that range from 400 to 560 metres, it is advisable to do it on days of good weather and visibility.
 Along the trail, it is common the presence of bovine, equine and goat cattle that shall not be disturbed.

-The interior of the crater is dominated by a system of wetlands and by two lagoons, nourished by the rain and by the water accumulated on the thick tuffs of peat moss (peat bogs) existing on the slopes facing north.
+The caldera’s interior is dominated by a wetlands system and two lagoons, nourished by the rain and by the water accumulated on the thick tufts of Sphagnum sp. (peatbogs) existing on the slopes facing north.
 It should be noted that the biggest and oldest peatbogs in the country are present on Corvo and Flores Islands.
 Along the year, the lagoon level changes and can go up as far as the trail level.
 Therefore, choose the safest way, far from the margins.